About the Harvard Institutes for Higher Education

+Cultivate both research insights and practical skills around equity and student success as you develop a concrete action plan designed to ensure equitable learning takes place in today’s evolving higher education environment.
 Build a more equitable environment for the community of students, faculty, and staff within your higher education institution by developing a sustainable practice to confront racism through anti-racism, diversity, equity, and inclusion initiatives.

 Aligning Strategic Priorities with Financial Resources in Higher Education | Learn More →

-A new online program designed for higher education leaders responsible for strategic decision making and resource allocation.
 Gain new insights into tools, techniques, and financial concepts that can help you align and support your institution’s strategic goals.

 Explore Other Programs:

-- Crisis Leadership in Higher Education
+- Bravely Confronting Racism in Higher Education

 - Strategies for Effective Facilitation: Online